Paris Gun: Use in World War I

 The press reported the German gun's range as about 100 km, which amazed American ordnance officers, and the shells as 240 mm, compared to the 17 in caliber of heavy German siege shells.
 The previous world distance record was German bombardment of Dunkirk from 22 mi, while the best American gun had a range of 19 mi.
+The record was subsequently exceeded by the German Batterie Pommern at Koekelare, whose modified 38 cm SK L/45 "Max" gun could bombard Dunkirk from about 45 km (28 mi) away, with its shells reaching heights of roughly 10 km (6.2 mi), making Batterie Pommern the largest coastal artillery battery in the world in 1917.
 Experts thought that the German weapon might be a product of the Škoda Works.
 Three emplacements for the gun were located within days by the French reconnaissance pilot Didier Daurat, the path of the shells which landed in Paris having revealed the direction from which they were being fired.
 The closest emplacement was engaged by a 34 cm railway gun while the other two sites were bombed by aircraft, although this failed to interrupt the German bombardment.

 Between 320 and 367 shells were fired, at a maximum rate of around 20 per day.
 The shells killed 250 people and wounded 620, and caused considerable damage to property.
-The worst incident was on 29 March 1918, when a shell hit the roof of the St-Gervais-et-St-Protais Church, collapsing the roof onto the congregation then hearing the Good Friday service.
+The deadliest incident was on 29 March 1918, when a shell hit the roof of the St-Gervais-et-St-Protais Church, collapsing the roof onto the congregation then hearing the Good Friday service.
 A total of 91 people were killed and 68 were wounded.
 There was no firing between 25 and 29 March, when the first barrel was being replaced; an unconfirmed intelligence report claimed that it had exploded.
 Barrels were probably changed again between 7–11 April and again between 21–24 April.
 The diameter of the later shells increased from 21 to 24 cm, indicating that the used barrels had been re-bored.

 A further emplacement, later identified as specifically designed for the Paris Gun, was found by advancing US troops at the beginning of August, on the north side of the wooded hill at Coucy-le-Château-Auffrique, some 86 km from Paris.